- Chart

 History and Background

-Sabra Healthcare REIT Inc. (SBRA) was founded in 2010.
-It focuses on investing in healthcare-related properties, including skilled nursing facilities, senior housing, and specialty hospitals.
-The company has grown through acquisitions and strategic property investments.
+Sabra Healthcare REIT Inc. was founded in 2010, becoming a public company shortly after.
+It focuses on investing in real estate serving the healthcare industry, primarily skilled nursing and senior housing facilities.
+Over time, it has grown through acquisitions and strategic investments.

 Core Business Areas